globaleyeproject/pbeukema.github.io/_pages/about.md

 social: true
 ---

 Hi!
 My name is Patrick Beukema.
 I am a 5th year PhD student at the Center for Neuroscience working in the CoAx lab at Carnegie Mellon University advised by [Dr. Timothy Verstynen](http://www.psy.cmu.edu/~coaxlab/).
 My research involves decoding neural activity.
-I am interested in how principles from neurobiology (e.g. cell type specific network wiring) might improve deep learning, and the differences between synthetic and biological computation.
+I am interested in how principles from neurobiology (e.g. cell type specific network wiring) might improve deep learning architectures, and the algorithmic differences between state-of-the-art synthetic and biological computation.
 Previously, I completed an M.S. in formal symbolic logic at Carnegie Mellon University.

 You can see all of my work here: [CV](http://www.psy.cmu.edu/~coaxlab/resumes/beukema.pdf).